pikamomo/RAG_HR_project/hr-intervals-chatbot/README.md

 # HR Intervals AI Assistant

-An AI-powered HR assistant that provides instant answers to HR questions using RAG (Retrieval Augmented Generation).
+A RAG-powered chatbot that provides HR knowledge and policy guidance for non-profit organizations.

+## Features
+- 🤖 AI-powered Q&A based on HR knowledge base
+- 📚 Source citations for transparency
+- ⚠️ PII detection and warnings
+- 💬 Interactive chat interface

-## Configuration
+## Setup

-This app requires the following environment variables to be set in Hugging Face Spaces Settings:
+This Space requires the following environment variables to be set:
 - `OPENAI_API_KEY`: Your OpenAI API key
-- `QDRANT_URL`: Your Qdrant instance URL (or use local mode)
+- `QDRANT_URL`: Your Qdrant vector database URL
-- `QDRANT_API_KEY`: Your Qdrant API key (if using cloud)
+- `QDRANT_API_KEY`: Your Qdrant API key

-## How to Use

-1. Ask HR-related questions in the chat interface
-2. Get AI-powered answers based on the knowledge base
-3. View source documents for transparency